berkaynizam/ai-cam.github.io/_people/paul-calleja.md

 ---
-layout: person
-name: Paul Calleja
+title: Paul Calleja
-title: Dr
-given: Paul
-family: Calleja
+photo: /assets/images/uploads/paul-calleja.jpeg
-job_title: "Director of Research Computing Services "
+job_title: Director of Research Computing Services
-institution: ""
-department: ""
-category: []
-start: ""
-end: ""
 biography: >-
   Paul Calleja is the Director of the Cambridge Open Zettascale Lab and of Research Computing Services at the University of Cambridge.